 - Performance & Pay

-Our office is committed to designing and administering compensation programs with fairness, internal equity and competitive pay rates.
-Our consultants also work with departments to support organizational structure, process efficiency and human resource management.
+Our team is committed to designing and administering compensation programs that promote fairness, internal equity and labor market competitiveness.
+Working in collaboration with our team, HR consultants partner with departments to support organizational structure, process efficiency and human resource management.

-Saint Louis University is committed to a compensation administration philosophy which, consistent with its mission as a Catholic Jesuit institution, will provide fairness, internal equity and competitive pay rates for the purposes of attracting, retaining, and motivating employees.
+Saint Louis University is committed to a compensation administration philosophy which, consistent with its mission as a Catholic Jesuit institution, will provide fairness, internal equity and labor market competitiveness for the purposes of attracting, retaining, and motivating employees.

 To accomplish these goals, the compensation plan: